-It's not just official designer collaborations, either.
-Many third parties have been busy creating accessories so you can keep it subtle or show it off the way you see fit.
+It's not just official designer collaborations, either, with many third parties creating accessories so you can keep it subtle or show it off the way you see fit.

-The first Flex was one of the first trackers to get lots of personalisation options but there's also now plenty of official customisation for the Blaze, Alta/Alta HR, Charge 2 and Flex 2.
-We've collected together some of the top Fitbit accessories, straps and jewellery to inject a bit more personality into your wearable, for all tastes and price budgets.
+The original Fitibit Flex was one of the first trackers to receive a bevy of personalisation options, but there's now also plenty of official customisations for the Blaze, Alta HR, Charge 2 and Flex 2.
+And we've collected together some of the top Fitbit accessories, straps and jewellery to inject a bit more personality into your wearable, for all tastes and price budgets.

 Fitbit Blaze accessories